brefphp/benchmarks/README.md

 | HTTP application |  13ms |  5ms |  3ms |  2ms |
 | Symfony          |  56ms | 12ms |  6ms |  5ms |

+For comparison on a 512M Digital Ocean droplet we get 1ms for "HTTP application" and 6ms for Symfony.

 ## CPU performance

 The more RAM, the more CPU power is allocated to the lambda.
 This is clearly visible when running [PHP's official `bench.php` script](https://github.com/php/php-src/blob/master/Zend/bench.php).